-Small dense low-density lipoprotein (LDL) cholesterol is a type of potentially harmful cholesterol protein that can increase a person’s risk of heart disease if they have it in excess.
+Small dense low-density lipoprotein (LDL) cholesterol is a type of potentially harmful cholesterol protein.
+It can increase a person’s risk of heart disease if they have too much of it.

 Small dense LDL cholesterol is one of two proteins that carry cholesterol to and away from the body’s cells.
 The

 This article will explain what small dense LDL cholesterol is and compare it with other types of cholesterol.
 It will also explain the healthy ranges for small dense LDL cholesterol and provide information on how to reduce small dense LDL formation.

 However, people can also consume dietary cholesterol from the food they eat.
 This elevates the amount of cholesterol they have in their body.

 For example, LDL cholesterol can build up in the blood vessels when a person’s level of this substance is too high.
 This clogs the arteries, increasing the risk of heart attack, stroke, high blood pressure, and similar heart health problems.

 Clogged arteries make it harder for the heart to pump blood throughout the body, so high LDL cholesterol and the clogged arteries it causes may also cause chest pain.

 The body naturally produces all of the cholesterol it needs.
 This means that having a low LDL cholesterol level is not typically a problem, and a person does not need cholesterol from food to increase it.

 There are different types of LDL cholesterol particles, depending on their size and density.
 Small dense LDL is the

 Having fatty deposits in the blood means that a person may be at higher risk of developing certain conditions, such as: